enkidevs/curriculum/tech-interviews/tech-interviews-core/what-is-big-o/common-big-os-1-n-nn.md

 ---
 ## Practice

-Picture a bookstore with N books and each book has P pages.
+Picture a bookstore with N books, and each book has P pages.

 Finding if the word "enki" is mentioned in a given book is: ???